 with finite similarities of complex intellect, emotions, will, etc.

-corresponding to the Creator's infinite attributes, but the humanity now
+(corresponding to the Creator's infinite attributes), but humanity now

-received their animating life, neshama, directly from their sinful
+received their animating life force, neshama, directly from their sinful

 Adam and the "nature" of that life is fallen--i.e., sinful.
 Some

-inaccurately refer to a sin nature as an internalized object or
+inaccurately refer to a sin nature as some internalized 'object' or